scare-scale/ScareScale/src/content/movie/bagman-2024.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /gmYpUbSGOwmZnevCr0iwLEYdpVB.jpg
+synopsis: "For centuries and across cultures, parents have warned their children of the legendary Bagman, who snatches innocent children and stuffs them into his vile, rotting bag—never to be seen again.
+Patrick McKee narrowly escaped such an encounter as a boy, which left him with lasting scars throughout his adulthood.
+Now, Patrick’s childhood tormentor has returned, threatening the safety of his wife Karina and son Jake."
 ---
-For centuries and across cultures, parents have warned their children of the legendary Bagman, who snatches innocent children and stuffs them into his vile, rotting bag—never to be seen again.
-Patrick McKee narrowly escaped such an encounter as a boy, which left him with lasting scars throughout his adulthood.
-Now, Patrick’s childhood tormentor has returned, threatening the safety of his wife Karina and son Jake.